Questions to ask yourself before dropping full coverage

 Insurance policies including full coverage will vary in annual cost by your age, driving record, location, vehicle age and vehicle type.
 There is no specific policy called a “full coverage insurance policy” because, as we described above, full coverage means different things.

 For the purposes of this guide, we reviewed policy rates including liability, personal injury, uninsured/underinsured motorist, comprehensive and collision.
-These policies had a $500 deductible including $50,000/$100,000 bodily injury and $50,000 property damage.
-The average annual premium for this type of full coverage policy is $1,548 compared to an annual premium of $620 for basic liability coverage.
+The average annual premium for this type of full coverage policy is $1,555.

 Does canceling my full coverage car insurance affect my credit?